arodger2/eco_genomics/population_genomics/popgen_notes.md

 -   we filtered based on thresholds for individual and SNP missingness

 -   we filtered for only biallelic data and wrote the final filtered data set into its own file so we can pickup where we left off.

+9/19

+Today we worked on getting data into the right format to measure diversity and make a manhattan plot.
+We used the filtered data and made sure it had the same number of data points as the meta data.
+We also renamed chromosomes to make sure manhattan plot would recognize.